riszkymf/pricefinder_data_endpoint/docs/markdown/endpoints/hosting.md

 }
 ```
 tags:
-- id_record: id of record data that will be removed
+- id_hosting: id of hosting data that will be removed

 To see all related data, the following json in body